stepansnigirev/ArduinoSerialToEthernet/README.md

 #### Serial Shield configuration

 This sketch uses a hardware serial port (called Serial1), that uses TX and RX pins (D0, D1) for data transmission.
-So you need to configure your shield to use with the same pins.
+So, you need to configure your shield to use with the same pins.
 If you want to use a software serial - you will need to change the sketch and use one of software serial libraries.

 #### Serial port configuration